Barlig: Demographics

+In the 2024 census, the population of Barlig was 4,363 people, with a density of sigfig 4,363/228.64.

 The people of Barlig are predominantly of Igorot and Ilocano descent.
 Locals call themselves Ifiallig which is a reference to someone born or having roots from villages.
 In the cluster of villages in Lias, people call themselves I-lias while those from Kadaclan villages call themselves Ekachakran.
 Despite living in a single town, the people speak different languages and probably traditions.

 Languages

-Bontoc and Ilocano are the main dialects of Barlig.

-Barlig is home to two indigenous languages, the Finalig language and the Balangaw language.
-Both languages are on the brink of extinction, making them important languages in the field of language conservation.
-The two languages are also important for the survival of the Finalig culture and the Balangaw culture, respectively.
+Bontoc (Eastern Bontoc) is the main language of Barlig with the Ilocano as a lingua franca in the municipality.

+Barlig is home to the Finalig language or Eastern Bontoc.
+The Finallig language has 3 dialects: iFialikia, iLias, and eKachakran.
+The Finallig language is spoken by the natives in Barlig.

+Economy

+The key economic sectors of Barlig are agriculture and handicrafts.
+Rice cultivation is the primary crop of Barlig, supported by root crops and small-scale vegetable and fruit production.
+Barlig is famous for rattan weaving like the native backpack known as pasiking.

 Government

 Local government

 Barlig, belonging to the lone congressional district of the province of Mountain Province, is governed by a mayor designated as its local chief executive and by a municipal council as its legislative body in accordance with the Local Government Code.
 The mayor, vice mayor, and the councilors are elected directly by the people through an election which is being held every three years.